 ... a healthy eating style that is in harmony with your body and mind, being gentle on your digestion so healing can begin.

-This element is all about restoring a diet that is in harmony with digestion, meeting it where it is now.
+The ‘restore’ element is all about putting in place a diet that is in harmony with digestion, meeting your health where it is now.

 The ZM approach to food is also in harmony with what our body has evolved to understand.
 It’s the diet associated with long-term health and wellness, but modified for those of us with gut issues.